ianwdunlop/doclib-common/README.md

 The basic pattern is that the `Consumer` creates the queues and connections to Mongo.
 Then it creates a handler for the messages.
 The `Consumer` should extend the `AbstractConsumer` class.
 ### Abstract Handler
-Handlers within a consumer should extend the `AbstractHandler` class.
-The handle method accepts a rabbit message that extends the Envelope trait.
+Handlers within a consumer should extend the `AbstractHandler` class with the appropriate typed parameters that represent the type of message `Envelope` received and the `HandlerResult` that is returned.
+The handle method accepts a `CommittableReadResult` which contains the rabbit message that extends the Envelope trait and returns a tuple which contains the original message and a `HandlerResult`.
+The `handle` method represents the
+"business logic" that a Queue is subscribed with.
 The postHandleProcess receives messages that extend the HandlerResult trait, ensuring a message's associated DoclibDoc has the correct post processing operations applied.
 This includes logging, optionally sending a message to the supervisor, and writing appropriate flags to the DoclibDoc.